TomekLesniak/docs.pl-pl/docs/architecture/modernize-desktop/example-migration-core.md

 #### <a name="package-references"></a>Odwołania do pakietu

-Za pomocą opcji **Migruj pakiety. config do PackageReference** można łatwo przenieść odwołania do pakietów zewnętrznych do nowego formatu, jak wspomniano wcześniej.
+Za pomocą opcji **migrowanie packages.config do PackageReference** można łatwo przenieść odwołania do pakietów zewnętrznych do nowego formatu, jak wspomniano wcześniej.

 #### <a name="update-package-references"></a>Aktualizuj odwołania do pakietów